Love is the best defense against despair.

 The Vision

-We would like to expand our classical music gift program across the globe —
+We would like to expand our classical music gift program across the globe to everyone, who needs classical music most and expects it least and continue to restore dignity and hope where it was lost.

 The Audience

-We provide our classical music gifts to prisoners in federal correctional facilities, residents of long-term care institutions, refugees and war victims in Canada, Lithuania and Ukraine.
+We provide our classical music gifts to prisoners in federal correctional facilities, residents of long-term care institutions, refugees and war victims in Canada, USA, Lithuania and Ukraine.

-More than 100 interactive classical music concerts have been presented to about 7,500 attendees and millions of people across the globe viewed our recitals in the war zone in Ukraine.
+More than 120 interactive classical music concerts have been presented to about 10,000 attendees and millions of people across the globe viewed our recitals in the war zone in Ukraine.

 The Music